The Ditch (website): Reception

+The Ditch discussed in Dáil Éireann

+On 27 April 2023, the Ditch was discussed during a session of Dáil Éireann.
+Taoiseach Leo Varadkar questioned the neutrality of the Ditch while Tánaiste Micheál Martin called the Ditch a "political organisation" that is outrightly biased against the governing coalition (Fine Gael, Fianna Fáil and the Green Party).
+Both Varadkar and Martin asserted that former Ditch member Chay Bowes had questionable links to Russian media such as Russia Today, and cited tweets from Paddy Cosgrave linking him to the Ditch.
+Paul Murphy of People before Profit defended the Ditch and suggested that Robert Troy would not have lost his position as Minister of State had it not been for the Ditch's investigation.
+On the same day, the Ditch issued a statement denying the allegations made by Varadkar and Martin and stated the organisation is funded by subscribers to the website and by Paddy Cosgrave's Web Summit organisation.
+The following day, on 28 April, the National Union of Journalists criticised Martin's remarks regarding the Ditch, and the use of Parliamentary privilege to make those remarks.

 Ownership and revenue

-The Ditch is owned by Roman Shortall, Chay Bowes and Eoghan McNeill who each have a third of the company.
+The Ditch was originally owned by Roman Shortall, Chay Bowes, and Eoghan McNeill, who each had a third of the company.
+Adam Connon, general counsel for Cosgrave's Web Summit, is one of three shareholders in the organisation as of April 2023, the other two being McNeill and Shortall.

-The site claims to rely upon a voluntary subscription service and donations for income.
-The business has yet to file a set of accounts as of January 2023.
+The site claims to rely upon a voluntary subscription service and donations for income, as well as contributions from the Web Summit organisation.
+On 30 April 30, 2023, the Ditch stated it will receive €1,000,000 over five years from Web Summit.
+The Ditch has yet to file a set of accounts, as of January 2023.

+Paddy Cosgrave is the primary financial backer of the Ditch, although he has no shareholding or directorship in the company.
+The Ditch maintains Cosgrave has no editorial influence over the publication.

+Web Summit pulls funding

+Following comments on social media about the Gaza war by Paddy Cosgrave, Cosgrave was forced to resign as CEO of Web Summit on 21 October.
+On 7 November the remaining board members at the Web Summit pulled all promised funding from the Web Submit for the Ditch.

 Key Investigations

 An Bord Pleanála

 The publication's first piece to gain traction was a story about discrepancies and undeclared conflicts of interest at An Bord Pleanála which resulted in the resignation of chairperson Paul Hyde.
 The publication followed up their initial articles by publishing an internal ABP report about "matters of concern" within the planning body in February 2023.

 Robert Troy

 In August 2022 the Ditch broke the story that government minister of state Robert Troy had failed to declare a number of property interests.
 On 24 August, Troy resigned as a Minister of State, insisting he had made genuine errors with his statutory declaration while saying he would not apologise for being a landlord.